adwaithasok/deduplicatio-python/README.md

 Image deduplication system using Opencv and MD5 hashing algorithm

 ```
-Image-deduplica helps to detect the duplicate images before uploading into the database which helps to prevent uploaded duplicate images into datbase.
+Image-deduplica helps to detect the duplicate images before uploading into the database which helps to prevent uploaded duplicate images into database.
 ```
 ```
 Requirements: